When you create a new Alarms site in Verkada Command, you need to go through a few steps to configure settings for the site.

 You can always make changes to these settings by following these steps:

-Select the site that you want to change.
+Select the site that you want to configure.

 Click to expand each option below to learn more about settings options.